WraithWinterly/NewDevOrder/README.md

 Run &nbsp;`yarn`&nbsp; to install node dependencies.
 Do this regardless of platform.
 Copy the &nbsp;`.env.example`&nbsp; file and rename it to &nbsp;`.env`&nbsp; in both the root directory and server directory.

-### Server

-- This app will need some sort of server to run on.
-The server included is for testing purposes, and will only hold the data during the lifetime of the server.
-Change your env file depending on how you want to use the server.
-- Run &nbsp;`cd server`&nbsp; then &nbsp;`yarn run dev`&nbsp; to start the local server.
+If you need to update the types from the server, copy the new &nbsp;`index.d.ts`&nbsp; file into the &nbsp;`prisma/generated`&nbsp; folder.
+If you have new Enums, you must also update the &nbsp;`index.js`&nbsp; file.

 ### Android